-4 lec. hrs., 3 hrs. lab, 5sem. hrs.
+4 lec. hrs., 3 hrs. lab, 1 hr. quiz, 5sem. hrs.
 Principles of Human Anatomy and Physiology is an introduction to the structures and functions of the human body.
 Laboratory included.
-Offered spring semester.
+Offered spring term.

 BISC 020.
 Oral Histology 3 sem. hrs.
 Description of the microscopic anatomy of cells and the basic tissues of the human body.
-A complete description of the tissues comprising the oral cavity constitutes the majority of the course.
-Offered fall semester.
+A complete description of the tissues comprising the oral cavity constitutes the majority of thecourse.
+Offered fall term.

-BISC 110 Nutritional Aspects of Health 3 sem. hrs.
+BISC 110 Nutritional Aspects of Health

 Basic principles and fundamentals of human nutrition.
 Nutrients are discussed in terms of sources, absorption, metabolism and utilization, deficiency, requirements, and assessment of status.
 Life cycle nutrition and nutrition in disease states.
-Offered fall semester.
-Prereq: BISC 007 or BIOL100.
+Offered fall term.
+Prereq: BISC007 or BIOL100.

 BISC 115.
 Human Microbiology 3 sem. hrs.
 Cytology, physiology, genetics and ecology of bacteria, viruses, fungi and animal parasites of medical and dental importance.
 Basic identification procedures.
 Control of microorganisms; sterilization/disinfection, chemotherapy, immunization, epidemiology.
 Host-parasite interactions.
 The nature and the responses of the immune system.
 Study of the major infectious diseases.
 No laboratory exercises.
-Offered fall semester.
-Prereq: BISC 007 or BIOL 100 or cons. of instr.
+Offered fall term.
+Prereq: BISC 007 or BIOL100 or cons. ofinstr.

 BISC 120.
 Pharmacology 2 sem. hrs.
 Basic principles and fundamentals of human pharmacology, including a knowledge of the chemical and physical properties, biochemical and physiological effects, mechanism of action, absorption, distribution, biotransformation and excretion, therapeutic use and adverse reactions of drugs commonly used in therapeutics.
 Prereq: BISC 007 or BIOL100 and BISC 145 or BISC 015.

 BISC 125.
 Human Microanatomy 4 sem. hrs.
 A study of the microscopic structure of cells, tissues and organs of the human body.
 Emphasis is placed on structure-function relationships and on the interaction of various celltypes, tissues and organ systems.
 Includes laboratory.
-Offered fall semester.
+Offered fall term.

 BISC 130.
-Human Gross Anatomy 5 sem. hrs.
+Human Gross Anatomy

 A human gross anatomy course including lecture and a cadaver dissection laboratory.
 Anatomy of the limbs, back, thorax, abdomen, pelvis, and head and neck is approached on a regional basis.
 Functional aspects of musculoskeletal structures are emphasized.
-Offered fall semester.
+Offered fall term.
 Prereq: Enrolled in PHTH or PA major.
 Fee.

 BISC 135.
 Human Anatomy 4 sem. hrs.
 A regional approach to human anatomy where all body systems are integrated.
 Correlations between structure and function are emphasized.
 Laboratory included.
-Offered fall semester.
+Offered fall term.

 BISC 136.
-Advanced Human Anatomy 2 sem. hrs.
+Advanced Human Anatomy

 This laboratory course takes a regional approach to the dissection of human cadaveric material and includes all body structures/systems.
 Enrollment is limited based upon specimen availability.
-Offered spring semester.
+Offered spring term.
 Prereq: BISC 135 or cons. of instr.

 BISC 145.
 Human Physiology 4 sem. hrs.
 Human physiology including blood and circulation, muscular, neuronal and sensory systems, renal and respiratory systems, digestion, metabolism, reproduction, and their control by the endocrine and central nervous systems.
-Offered spring semester.
+Offered spring term.
 Prereq: BISC135, CHEM 001 and CHEM 002, and biochemistry.

 BISC 150.
 General Pathology 3 sem. hrs.
 The course begins with an overview of cellular degenerations, inflammation and neoplasia.
 Various organ systems and their primary disease states will then be presented.
 These systems include musculoskeletal, nervous, cardiovascular, pulmonary, reproductive, digestive, endocrine, and integument.
 This course is taught using lecture note handouts, video tapes, slides and examination objectives.
-Offered spring semester.
+Offered spring term.
 Prereq: BISC 135 and BISC 145; or BISC 015; or cons. of instr.